megafetis/NpgsqlEfCoreBugConsoleApp1/README.md

 # NpgsqlEfCoreBugConsoleApp1

+## Database connection string is in `Constants.cs` file.
+Change it to your

 ## Error in query, when i apply o.UseModel(MainDbContextModel.Instance);

 ## You can remove CompiledModels folder and generate it again: